nikravan1/CoronaDrugRanking/README.md

   [![Grid Generation](https://img.youtube.com/vi/htoaov6bQlk/0.jpg)](https://www.youtube.com/watch?v=htoaov6bQlk)
 - **6-Viewing Results**
   - you can use any tools for viewing docking score or plot them.
- # Result of Corona virus drug
+ # Results
- After doing all the above process on these 13 drug we recived these Results as docking score(more negative is better)
+ After doing all the above process on these 13 drug these  Results obtained for docking score(more negative is better)
  |Rank|Drug Name|Docking Score|
  |:--:|:-------:|:-------:|
  |1|Remdesivir	|-9.34	|